612 8 Avenue SW,

 2 people favorited this theater

-The Uptown Theatre in downtown Calgary, in the Barron Building, was opened in 1951 by Jacob Barron, owner of the National Theatres chain of cinemas as its flagship theater.
+The Uptown Theatre in downtown Calgary, in the Barron Building, was opened in 1951 by Jacob Barron, owner of the National Theatres chain of cinemas as its flagship theatre.

-The theater was built in the late Art Moderne style and is one of the finest examples of the architectural style in Calgary.
-The lobby of the Uptown has been compared to the Art Deco/Moderne buildings of Miami Beach.
+The theatre was built in the late Art Moderne style and is one of the finest examples of the architectural style in Calgary.
+The lobby of the Uptown Theatre has been compared to the Art Deco/Moderne buildings of Miami Beach.

-In 1993, the theater was remodeled and restored, and the former balcony, which had been converted into a second auditorium in the 1970’s, was made into a small stage area for live performances.
+In 1993, the theatre was remodeled and restored, and the former balcony, which had been converted into a second auditorium in the 1970’s, was made into a small stage area for live performances.

 The Uptown Theatre specialized in art and foreign film, and presented new Canadian short features before each main presentation.
-It stopped screening movies in 2012.
+It stopped screening movies in 2012 and went over to live theatre use.
+This closed in 2013.

 Just login to your account and subscribe to this theater